Kingofkode/KIP/README.md

 * User logs in to access chats and suggestions
 * Link Facebook/Instagram account
 * User can add a new friend by searching for their username
-* User can send texts and photos
+* User can send texts
 * Profile pages for each user with the last time you connected, social medias, profile picture, username
 * Account page (username, profile picture, signing in and out)